Forge a New Path Forward

 Your life can be fulfilling, safe, successful, and have meaningful relationships.
 You don’t see the road to get there, but I can help you find it.
 You need a guide to lead you to find your way and fill the voids in your life.
 Untangling complex trauma and healing from it takes someone with a delicate and effective approach.
-I use Eye Movement Desensitization Reprocessing (EMDR), Cognitive Processing Therapy (CPT) and Internal Family Systems (IFS) approaches to help my clients on their journey to discovering the problem, finding the path forward, and ultimately uncovering a life of peace.
+As a therapist for childhood trauma and high functioning anxiety, I use Eye Movement Desensitization Reprocessing (EMDR), Cognitive Processing Therapy (CPT) and Internal Family Systems (IFS) approaches to help my clients on their journey to discovering the problem, finding the path forward, and ultimately uncovering a life of peace.

 Licensed Master Social Worker